 A Good Reason to Choose Organic Pears

-Pears rank number 9 on the Environmental Working Group's "Shopper's Guide to Pesticides in Produce Dirty Dozen" list,7 so make sure to choose organic pears to minimize exposure to potentially harmful pesticides while getting the most nutrition out of these fruits.
+Pears rank No. 9 on the Environmental Working Group's "Shopper's Guide to Pesticides in Produce Dirty Dozen" list,24 so make sure to choose organic or "spray-free" pears to minimize exposure to potentially harmful pesticides while getting the most nutrition out of these fruits.

-What's more, a 2002 study from the Journal of Agricultural and Food Chemistry, researchers found that organic pears contained significantly higher levels of polyphenols and antioxidants than fruits that were conventionally grown.8 So if you're after the nutrients, then going organic will give you more value for your money.
+What's more, in a 2002 study from the Journal of Agricultural and Food Chemistry, researchers found that organic pears contained significantly higher levels of polyphenols and antioxidants than fruits that were conventionally grown.25 So if you're after the nutrients, then going organic will give you more value for your money.

 Here's How to Give Pears Safely to Pets

-When feeding pear to your pets, be sure to cut them into small pieces to avoid any choking hazards.23 Feed pears in moderate quantities, so you can sidestep the potentially damaging effects of fructose.24,25 Opt for fresh fruits instead of canned pears submerged in sugary syrup.26
+When feeding pears to your pets, be sure to cut them into small pieces to avoid any choking hazards.27 Feed pears in moderate quantities, so you can sidestep the potentially damaging effects of excessive fructose.28,29 Opt for fresh fruits instead of canned pears submerged in sugary syrup.30

-For cat owners, remember that your kitties are carnivorous, and chances are your cats won't be interested in eating fruit of any kind.
-If your cat shows an interest in pears, they are safe to share with your cat in small quantities, no more than 10% of their daily diet.27
+For cat owners, know that your kitties are carnivorous and chances are your cats won't be interested in eating fruit of any kind.
+If your cat shows an interest in pears, they are safe to share with your cat in small quantities, no more than 10% of their daily diet.33